-Welcome to my blog, Bacio da Boston.
-If you remember me previously as Con Piccoli Piedi—welcome back!
-If not, here's a bit about me:
+Welcome to my blog, Con Piccoli Piedi!
+Here's a bit about me:

 I’m a 22 year old postgraduate working and living in beautiful, spirited Boston—adjusting to “adult life” while trying not to waste my paychecks on good (and bad) food.
 From 9 a.m. to 5 p.m., I work in digital media as a social media editor; but in the surrounding hours, I like to explore the city's must-see spots, spend time with friends, drink wine, and fantasize about my next meal.

 I am completely obsessed with my Italian heritage, which prompted me to spend the majority of 2016 studying and eating my way through the glorious motherland.
 Here, I'll be doing a lot of reminiscing and retelling of that time spent in Italy.
 I’ll also probably complain about how much I’d like to return, and how annoyingly difficult it is to obtain a dual citizenship.

 Traveling is near and dear to my heart (as it is for most people) which is why I decided to relive the glory days and write about it.
 As soon as I pay back my dang student loans, I hope to travel a lot more, as I am absolutely addicted to the way it makes me feel.
 Other things near and dear to my heart: eating, voicing my opinions, sharing stories about my culture, making people laugh, stumbling through the Italian language, writing about real struggles and relating to my readers.

 Oh, and I love to tell a good Nonna story.